Immunoglobulin A–Associated Vasculitis (IgAV)

 The disease begins with a sudden palpable purpuric rash typically occurring on the feet, legs, and, occasionally, the trunk and arms.
 The purpura may start as small areas of urticaria that become palpable and sometimes hemorrhagic and confluent.
 Crops of new lesions may appear over days to several weeks.
 Many patients also have fever and polyarthralgia with periarticular tenderness and swelling of the ankles, knees, hips, wrists, and elbows.

 GI symptoms are common and include colicky abdominal pain, abdominal tenderness, and melena.
 Intussusception occasionally develops in children.
 Stool may test positive for occult blood.

-Symptoms usually remit after about 4 wk but often recur at least once after a disease-free interval of several weeks.
-In most patients, the disorder subsides without serious sequelae; however, some patients develop chronic renal failure.
+Symptoms of immunoglobulin A–associated vasculitis (IgAV) usually remit after about 4 wk but often recur at least once after a disease-free interval of several weeks.
+In most patients, the disorder subsides without serious sequelae; however, although rare, some patients develop chronic renal failure.

 The 2012 Chapel Hill Consensus Conference defined IgAV as vasculitis with IgA1-dominant immune deposits, affecting small vessels in the skin and GI tract and frequently causing arthritis.
 IgAV is also associated with glomerulonephritis indistinguishable from IgA nephropathy.

 The diagnosis of IgAV is suspected in patients, particularly children, with typical skin findings.
 It is confirmed by biopsy of skin lesions when leukocytoclastic vasculitis with IgA in the vessel walls is identified by immunofluorescence.
 Biopsy is unnecessary if clinical diagnosis is clear in children.